 5 Ways SharePoint can Improve Document Management

-Office 365 and SharePoint can be used for a multitude of different systems.
+Microsoft 365 and SharePoint can be used for a multitude of different systems.
 It is quite intriguing as to the number of individuals who are not aware of this.
 As a SharePoint Consultant, I have worked with clients on SharePoint Intranets who have requested my recommendation of a good “off the shelf” Document Management System (DMS).
 They were surprised when they realised they were already paying for one!
 SharePoint Document Management works for any business.

 In a recent SharePoint consultancy session, I was asked for 5 examples as to why SharePoint should be utilised as a DMS.
-Therefore, I felt I should share my answers with the Office 365 and SharePoint Community;
+Therefore, I felt I should share my answers with the Microsoft 365 and SharePoint Community;

 One version of the truth